 Cuba brings to mind magical beaches and dashing pirates, adventure and hope, rebellion and joy, a blend of the old and the new.
 This remote island nation in the Caribbean is one of the most offbeat travel destinations in the world.
 A Cuban adventure offers a host of exciting experiences including eclectic architecture, sun-kissed beaches, coral reefs, bird watching, complex revolutionary history, and much more.
+There are also beach resorts in Cuba with amazing amenities.
+Those who prefer homier stays can opt to book luxury villas in Cuba.
 All set for a Cuban adventure?
 That’s great!
 Remember to travel responsibly and void hurting local sentiments.
 All you need is some knowledge and sensitivity.
 So, to help you have a smooth Cuban holiday without any faux pas and mishaps, we have created a list of what not to do when in Cuba.

 1. Don't take unlicensed taxis